LukeB42/Emissary/README.md

 <pre>

 Installation requires the python interpreter headers, libevent, libxml2 and libxslt headers.
-Optional article compression also requires libsnappy.
+Optional article compression requires libsnappy.
 All of these can be obtained on debian-based systems with: sudo apt-get install -y zlib1g-dev libxml2-dev libxslt1-dev python-dev libevent-dev libsnappy-dev

-Then you're ready to install the package for all users: sudo python setup.py install
+You're then ready to install the package for all users: sudo python setup.py install